ramanan849/BBHs_from_scratch_KSP5.0/README.md

 Hey there!
-This repository contains the COMPAS output files for tasks 1,2,3,0 and 4
+This repository contains the Jupyter notebooks and plots for Tasks 0,1,2,3,4 and 5